raytong82/board-game/README.md

 - [x] determine end game and freeze actions and display winner
 - [x] fix use trade card became pick trade card
 - [x] fix waiting cannot reset
+- [x] web and server use the same port
 - [ ] non-terminated action can followed by another action, should revert game data first